This will install TimescaleDB via

 new database.
 At a minimum, you will need to update your

-file to include our library in the parameter
+file to include

 The easiest way to get started is to run